facebookresearch/nevergrad/docs/getting_started.rst

 **Notes**:

 - with :code:`zhs` you will need to run :code:`pip install 'nevergrad[all]'` instead of :code:`pip install nevergrad[all]`
-- under Windows, you may need to preinstall torch (for :code:`benchmark` or :code:`all` installations) using instructions [here](https://pytorch.org/get-started/locally/).
+- under Windows, you may need to preinstall torch (for :code:`benchmark` or :code:`all` installations) using Pytorch `installation instructions <https://pytorch.org/get-started/locally/>`_.

 Basic optimization example